 Carol Ann Duffy splits the poem into 14 lines, reflecting a sonnet form.
 In doing this, Duffy connects with the tradition of sonnets.
 This is reflected through the strong emotions within the poem, sonnets often holding thoughts of love or its loss.
 In this poem, the extremity of emotion is melancholy, with Duffy reflecting on her lost past.
 The structure aids further agency to the writing, drawing upon a historic form to ruminate about the loss of her past.
 Yet, Duffy avoids the traditional sonnet rhyme scheme, instead only having one rhyme in the poem.
-By foregoing the joviality of rhyme, Duffy further compounds the sense of melancholy that North-West holds.
+By foregoing the joviality of rhyme, Duffy further compounds the sense of melancholy that ‘North-West‘ holds.

 The key theme within North-West is nostalgia and the past.
-Duffy centers her poem around looking over the city where she grew up, reminiscing across the cold waters.
-There is constant imagery of change and movement, Duffy becoming emotionally distanced from her past.
+Duffy centres her poem around looking over the city where she grew up, reminiscing across the cold waters.
+There is constant imagery of change and movement, Duffy becomes emotionally distanced from her past.
 Although inevitable, Duffy mourns the loss of her past, using the city of Liverpool as a symbol of her childhood.
 There is even a sense of possibility, with the ‘unborn children’ that could have been haunting the city.
 It seems that Duffy doesn’t even know ‘what we lost’, there is too much to count.

 Duffy uses, as in many of her poems, asyndeton within North-West.
 Asyndeton, the colocation of many connected images through a list format, creates a sense of infinity.
 Duffy passes from image to image, ‘spot, the flowers of litter, a grave’, resting upon each for only a moment.
 In doing this, the constant use of asyndeton suggests a never-ending list of lost things.
 Duffy gives herself no time to mourn these things, her mind racing through each image.
-The poet’s use of asyndeton is overwhelming, memories of the past racing to the surface.
+The poet’s use of asyndeton is overwhelming, with memories of the past racing to the surface.

-Another technique that Duffy uses in writing North-West is caesura.
-There is the frequent use of caesura within the poem, Duffy instilling metrical pauses.
+Another technique that Duffy uses in writing North-West is a caesura.
+There is the frequent use of caesura within the poem, with Duffy instilling metrical pauses.
 The poet uses this technique to stunt the poem, making the reader pause on certain images.
 These images, such as ‘out of reach’, therefore become emphasized, Duffy allowing their melancholy to stop the poem.
 The combination of tragic images of loss, combined with caesura culminate in deeply moving moments.

 However it is we return to the water’s edge